cansyl/DEEPred/ReadMe.md

 ## How to run DEEPred
 * Install dependencies and necessary libraries.
 * Download DEEPred repository
-* Download the compressed "FeatureVectors" folder from [here](http://goo.gl/q8ceAM) and put it under DEEPred folder.
+* Download the compressed "FeatureVectors.zip" and "Annots.zip" files from [here](goo.gl/Kd7FkU) and put them under DEEPred folder.
 * Decompress the files under the following folders
     * FastaFiles
     * GOTermFiles
     * TrainTestDatasets
     * FeatureVectors
+    * Annots
 * Run DEEPred script (4_layer_train.py for the 4 layered multi-task DNN or 5_layer_train.py for the 5 layered multi-task DNN ) by providing following command line arguments
     * number of neurons at the first layer
     * number of neurons at the second layer